confluentinc/ksql/design-proposals/klip-23-primary-keys-for-tables.md

 ## Design

 This is purely a syntax change.
-All that is needed is to add an optional `PRIMARY` keyword to create statements and have the parser reject any `CREATE TABLE` key columns _without_ the `PRIMARY` keyword, and reject any `CREATE STREAM` key column _with_ the new keyword.
+All that is needed is:

+ 1. add an optional `PRIMARY` keyword to be added to the syntax of create statements, and
+ 1. to have the parser reject any `CREATE TABLE` key columns _without_ the `PRIMARY` keyword, and reject any `CREATE STREAM` key column _with_ the new keyword.

 ## Test plan